Medical expert of the article

 - in the presence of ischemic heart disease and pulmonary heart disease;

-- with kidney failure;
+- in case of kidney failure;

 - in cases of acid-base imbalance in the body;

-- when serum potassium levels are low (hypokalemia);
+- with low serum potassium levels (hypokalemia);

 Pathogenesis

-Symptoms of the cardiac glycoside poisoning
+Symptoms cardiac glycoside poisoning

 Complications and consequences

-Diagnostics of the cardiac glycoside poisoning
+Diagnostics cardiac glycoside poisoning

-Treatment of the cardiac glycoside poisoning
+Treatment cardiac glycoside poisoning

 Prevention